■Modern Japan: Why did it repeatedly rise and fail?

 As can be seen from the rise of China, India, and the Global South, the global trend is shifting from hegemonism to multipolarity.
 This suggests that individuals living in the 21st century are living diverse lives based on diverse values.
 However, the reality of our highly information-driven society is that it is dominated by clever propaganda from those in power, and people are easily manipulated by information.

 The spread of values is done artificially.
 Let me give you an example.
-Patriotism is a creation of the ruling class and those in power in the "nation-state."
-They want to protect their existing ruling system and interests, so by instilling patriotism in every corner of society, even the lowest classes, they can unite the people and carry out xenophobic movements and foreign wars.
-As Marx observed, "The ruling class disguises its own interests as if they were the interests of all people."
+Patriotism is something created by the ruling class and those in power of the "nation-state."
+They want to protect their existing ruling system and interests, so by instilling patriotism in every corner of society, even the lowest classes, they are able to unite the people and wage anti-foreign movements and foreign wars.
+In fact, during World War II, the Japanese were the ultimate victims of patriotism, including being massacred by the atomic bomb and dying in suicide attacks.
+This is exactly what Marx observed: "The ruling class disguises its own interests as if they were the interests of all people."

-Before the war, thorough brainwashing was carried out through the military, educational institutions, pro-war organizations, neighborhood associations, meetings, and the media to prevent people from questioning what a country is "for the sake of the country."
+Before the war, thorough brainwashing was carried out through the military, educational institutions, youth groups, veterans' associations, and other support organizations, neighborhood associations, and the media, to prevent people from questioning what a country "for the sake of the country" really is.
 Even after the war, propaganda has become even more sophisticated over the past quarter century, and a sense of restorationist patriotism has steadily infiltrated the public without them even realizing it.
 One wrong step could lead .
-This was spearheaded by the entrenched conservative base , including the Nippon Kaigi , a supporter of the Liberal Democratic Party that has taken root in every corner of both urban and rural areas , and in October 2025, the far-right Takaichi Sanae established an ultra-conservative government.
+This was spearheaded by the entrenched conservative base , including the Nippon Kaigi , a supporter of the Liberal Democratic Party that has taken root in every corner of both urban and rural areas .
+This led to the formation of an ultra-conservative government led by the far-right Takaichi Sanae in October 2025 .

 In the late 1980s, at the height of Japan's bubble economy, which gave the illusion of becoming number one, Japanese people everywhere, from Europe to Southeast Asia, were proud of themselves.
 "They dress differently," and "They're so confident," locals unanimously said.
 Unparalleled high-tech, a strong yen, an overwhelming trade surplus and foreign currency reserves.
 The majority of those looked up to felt an infinite comfort in being Japanese.
 One Japanese minority who was critical of this trend sneered, "Everyone is walking around looking like they're saying, 'I'm Japanese!'"